Who's invited to Harry and Meghan's wedding?

 Harry's uncle, Prince Andrew, is sure to be there, but a question mark hangs over his ex-wife Sarah Ferguson, known as Fergie, who was not invited to Prince William's wedding.
 Their daughters Princess Beatrice and Princess Eugenie -- who will herself marry fiance Jack Brooksbank in St. George's Chapel on October 12 -- are expected to attend.

-Relatives from his late mother Diana's side of the family are also likely to be present.
-They include his uncle, Earl Charles Spencer, and Diana's two sisters, Lady Sarah McCorquodale and Baroness Jane Fellowes.
+Relatives from his late mother Diana's side of the family will also be present.
+They include his uncle, Earl Charles Spencer, and Diana's two sisters, Lady Sarah McCorquodale and Lady Jane Fellowes, the latter of whom will give the reading at the service.

 Harry is not expected to invite European royals as William did in 2011, when he and Kate packed Westminster Abbey with some 1,900 guests.